 Forensic Problems in the Criminal Courts

-Law enforcement has crossed many lines in their efforts at obtaining convictions, whether rightfully or wrongfully.
-This is the problem.
-Their use of “scientific methods” to convict people such as bite mark analysis and arson investigations, like the one used in wrongfully convicting Michael Morton to over 30 years of prison, have come under fire by the nation’s scientific community.
-So how has this happened?
-The simple answer is that the criminal judges in this country have forsaken the gate keeping role established by rule of law.
-The civil courts have done an excellent job of keeping out fake science.
-See the video above, civil turned criminal defense attorney Mike Mosher articulating his shock at how the criminal courts do not follow established law when it comes to allowing in questionable police tactics to convict.
+Law enforcement has crossed many lines in their efforts at obtaining convictions.
+Here is the problem.
+Their use of “scientific methods” to convict people such as bite mark analysis and arson investigations, like the one used in convicting Michael Morton to over 30 years of prison, are under fire by the nation’s scientific community.
+How has this happened?
+The simple answer is that the criminal judges in this country have forsaken the gate keeping role established by rule of law, while the civil courts have done an excellent job of keeping out fake science.
+Civil turned criminal defense attorney Mike Mosher articulates his shock at how the criminal courts do not follow established law when it comes to allowing in questionable police tactics to convict.

 1. Whether the theory or technique employed by the expert is generally accepted in the scientific community;

 2. Whether it has been subjected to peer review and publication;